 Excitement in the project, and especially in success of the first test run, prompted this early video.
 You can see the big clamps holding the suspension in place, since we want to be sure before permanent mounting.

 Subsequent testing also gave a lot of great insight.
 Check this second video of testing the trailer rolling over curbs.
 In this case, the GoPro camera (much better than the phone) along with freeze frame editing gives a much better view of suspension action than the early video.
 The GoPro view from under the trailer helps too!
-Check out both video’s.
+Check out both videos.

-The big test came as we towed the trailer to Moab Utah for a mountain biking week with a bunch of friends.
-The trailer performed perfectly, and was awesome for carrying bikes to each of the big rides.
-Experimentation with tire pressure gave an almost perfect trailer ride.
+Experimentation with tire pressure gave an almost perfect trailer ride all along the highway.
 With a lightly loaded trailer, you will typically feel the trailer bumping through imperfections in the road.
-However, with this design, combining rocker beams with torsion axles, and setting the right tire pressure, the trailer virtually disappears at speeds over 40 mph.
+However, with this design, combining rocker beams with tandem torsion axles, and setting the right tire pressure, the trailer virtually disappears at speeds over 40 mph.
 It made a very pleasant trip pulling the trailer.

 How Can I Get One?